 Nominating Committee.
 The Nominating Committee shall consist of the Immediate Past-President, as chair, the President, and the President-Elect.
 The Nominating Committee shall recommend to the Council and the General Assembly the Officers of the Corporation to be elected as outlined the Article IV, Section 3.

 Executive Committee.
-The Executive Committee shall consist of the President, as Chair, the Immediate Past-President, the President-Elect, the Secretary General, the Secretary General-Elect, the Treasurer, the Treasurer-Elect and the Chairman of the Scientific Committee.
+The Executive Committee shall consist of the President, as Chair, the Immediate Past-President, the President-Elect, the Secretary General, the Secretary General-Elect, the Treasurer, the Treasurer-Elect and the Chairperson of the Scientific Committee.
 The Executive Committee shall have and may exercise, when the Council is not in session, the powers of the Council in the management of the affairs of the Corporation, except action with respect to election of officers, filling of vacancies in the Council, or the formation of or filling of vacancies in committees with limited board authority pursuant to this subsection.
 The Council may elect one or more Directors as alternate Members of any such committee, who may take the place of any absent committee Member or Members at any meeting of such committee.
 The designation of such committee or committees and the delegation thereto of authority shall not operate to relieve the Council or any individual Director of any responsibility imposed upon the Council or any individual Director by law.

 Publications and Communication Committee.
-The Publications and Communication Committee shall be appointed by the General Assembly, on the recommendation of the Council, and shall consist of the Secretary General as chair, the Chairperson of the Scientific Committee, and between three and eight other Active Members of the Corporation.
+The Publications and Communication Committee shall be appointed by the General Assembly, on the recommendation of the Council, and shall consist of the Secretary General as chair, the Chairperson of the Scientific Committee, and between three and eight other Members of the Corporation.
 The purpose of the Committee is to oversee the Corporation's official journal, HPB and the Corporation’s website, including its online educational platform myHPB.
 In the execution of its duties the Committee will inter alia 1) negotiate contracts with publishers, recommend appointment of the Editor-in-Chief and Editorial Board, and report to the Council on the annual finances of the official journal 2) work with any other committees as necessary to update and improve the content of the website, newsletters, social media, press releases, and any other communication recognized by the membership as coming from the Association.

 Scientific Committee.
 The Scientific Committee and its Chairperson shall be appointed by the General Assembly, on the recommendation of the Council, to organize the scientific activities of the Corporation, particularly during its World Congress.
 The Chairperson shall serve on the Council during his/her two-year tenure of office.
-In addition to the Chairperson, the Scientific Committee shall be comprised of the President-Elect, two members of the local organizing committee for the next World Congress and between nine and eleven Active Members of the Corporation, each of whom will serve two years.
+A vice-chair will be appointed who is from the region of the following World Congress and who will become chairperson at the end of the two year term.
+In addition to the Chairperson, the Scientific Committee shall be comprised of the immediate past chair, the vice-chair, two members of the local organizing committee for the next World Congress and between seven and nine Members of the Corporation, each of whom will serve two years.

 Temporary Advisory Committees.
 The President or Council may authorize and appoint temporary committees to consider appropriate matters, make reports to the President or Council, and fulfill such other advisory functions as may be designated.